lischy/touchinspiration/README.md

 We need you to take the following standard technical assessment to enable us to gauge the following:

  1. How you write code using ReactJS. (correctness, efficiency, readable, clear).
  2. How you decompose a problem and design a solution.
- 3. How you are able to maintain a consistent state throughout the application using a dedicated state management container (vuex for
+ 3. How you are able to maintain a consistent state throughout the application using a dedicated state management container.
-    VueJS and redux for ReactJS).
  4. How you are able to conform to ECMAScript standards for JavaScript throughout the application.
  5. Are you able to consume an API to communicate with an external data source within your application?
  6. How complete and thoughtful your implementation is.
 Can the reviewer run it immediately?